zeldaret/oot/docs/BUILDING_BINUTILS_MACOS.md

 # Building mips-linux-binutils on MacOS

-The following instructions are written for MacOS users but should apply to any unix-like system, with maybe some modifications at the end regarding the bash_profile.
+The following instructions are written for MacOS users but should apply to any Unix-like system, with maybe some modifications at the end regarding the bash_profile.

 Create destination dir for binutils
 ```bash